Workshop Descriptions

 ___________________________________________________________________________________

-During Activate students and educators will learn how Literary and Historical worlds can be extended through Fan Fiction or how meaningful connections to challenging social themes can be formed through Theater or Visual Art.
-We offer these “Tech.
-Lite” workshops because we believe creative development ignites productivity, confidence, imagination and multi-modal analysis.
+During Creative Conceptsstudents and educators will learn how Literary, Historical, and other traditional subject worlds can be extended through creative forms such as Fan Fiction, Poetry and Spoken Word, and Commentary.
+We offer these “Tech Lite” workshops because we believe creative development ignites productivity, confidence, imagination and multi-modal analysis.
 YOUmedia understands that student must be challenged, supported and given a range of tools that can be applied throughout their academic careers and transition into professional occupations.

 Please select one area of creative focus from the list below.